-Additional Needed Information (Optional) Provide additional needed information for the waiver (optional): Appendix A: Waiver Administration and Operation 1.
-State Line of Authority for Waiver Operation.
-Specify the state line of authority for the operation of the waiver ( select one ): The waiver is operated by the state Medicaid agency.
-Specify the Medicaid agency division/unit that has line authority for the operation of the waiver program (select one): The Medical Assistance Unit.
-Specify the unit name: Department of Community Health, Service Administration and Delivery (Do not complete item A-2) Another division/unit within the state Medicaid agency that is separate from the Medical Assistance Unit.
-Specify the division/unit name.
-This includes administrations/divisions under the umbrella agency that has been identified as the Single State Medicaid Agency.
-(Complete item A-2-a).
-The waiver is operated by a separate agency of the state that is not a division/unit of the Medicaid agency.
-Specify the division/unit name:
+1. State Line of Authority for Waiver Operation.
+Specify the state line of authority for the operation of the waiver (select one):

+The waiver is operated by the state Medicaid agency.

+Specify the Medicaid agency division/unit that has line authority for the operation of the waiver program (select one):

+Tł ne Medical Assistance Unit.

+SĮ pecify the unit name:

+P olicy and Provider Services

+$\overline{(L)}$ Oo not complete item A-2)

+Aı nother division/unit within the state Medicaid agency that is separate from the Medical Assistance Unit.

+Sı becify the division/unit name.
+This includes administrations/divisions under the umbrella agency that has been

+id entified as the Single State Medicaid Agency.

+(0 Complete item A-2-a).

+ie wa iver is operated by a separate agency of the state that is not a division/unit of the Medicaid agency.

+pecify the division/unit name:

-In accordance with 42 CFR §431.10, the Medicaid agency exercises administrative discretion in the administration and supervision of the waiver and issues policies, rules and regulations related to the waiver.
+In accordance with 42 CFR \$431.10, the Medicaid agency exercises administrative discretion in the administration and supervision of the waiver and issues policies, rules and regulations related to the waiver.
 The interagency agreement or memorandum of understanding that sets forth the authority and arrangements for this policy is available through the Medicaid agency to CMS upon request.
 (Complete item A-2-b).